 - Use microwave-safe food containers while heating in the microwave.

 - Don’t leave the kitchen when the stove is on.
 Unattended cooking may cause a fire.
-If you need to leave the kitchen while cooking, turn the burner off.
+If you need to leave the kitchen while something is in the making, turn the burner off.

 - Don’t heat oil at high temperatures, to avoid overheating of oil that leads to fire.